'Son Of Saul' Brings Viewers To The Heart Of The Nazi Death Machine At Auschwitz

 GROSS: He mentioned that in the will - that he'd been a Sonderkommando.

-GROSS: My guests are Geza Rohrig, star of the new Holocaust film "Son Of Saul," and Laszlo Nemes, who directed and co-wrote the film.
-After we take a short break, we'll talk about how the Holocaust affected their families.
-I'm Terry Gross, and this is FRESH AIR.
+DAVIES: Geza Rohrig, who stars in the film "Son Of Saul" and director Laszlo Nemes, speaking with Terry Gross.
+After a break, we'll hear how their own families were affected by the Holocaust and some stories they heard as children.
+I'm Dave Davies, and this is FRESH AIR.

 (SOUNDBITE OF MUSIC)

-GROSS: This is FRESH AIR.
-Let's get back to my interview about the new film, "Son Of Saul," which is set in the Nazi death camp, Auschwitz-Birkenau.
-My guests are Laszlo Nemes, the film's director and cowriter, and Geza Rohrig, who stars in the film as a member of Sonderkommando, the squad of Jews that Nazis forced to do the hellish work of getting their fellow Jews into the gas chambers and cleaning out their remains.
-"Son Of Saul" was shown last night at the New York Film Festival and opens in U.S. theaters in December.
+DAVIES: This is FRESH AIR.
+I'm Dave Davies, in for Terry Gross.
+We're listening to Terry's interview about the film "Son Of Saul," which is set in the Nazi death camp Auschwitz-Birkenau.
+Terry spoke with Laszlo Nemes, the film's director and co-writer, and Geza Rohrig, who stars as a member of the Sonderkommand, the squad of Jews the Nazis forced to do the work of getting their fellow Jews into the gas chambers and cleaning out their remains.
+"Son Of Saul" won the grand prize at the Cannes Film Festival and opens in New York and Los Angeles today.

 (LAUGHTER)